 There are zero pencils ready to write in my journal.

 Our next project is learning how to put the photos together for a photo book using Shutterfly!

 I helped her to upload her favorite photos on the site and selected an easy to work with page layout.

 One picture and one sentence.

-This will then add some vocabulary and writing into the technology activity.
+This will then add some vocabulary and writing to the technology activity.
 After she is done, we will go back and edit the sentences for grammar and strengthen the vocabulary.

 Here is how the book looks in the first stages in Shutterfly editor:

-Shutterfly is my families go-to site for making photo books, holiday cards, and pictures.
-If you sign up for their e-mails, the will send AMAZING coupons too!
+They have customizable photo book options .
+Shutterfly is my family’s go-to site for making photo books, holiday cards, and pictures.
+If you sign up for their e-mails, they will send AMAZING coupons too!